Nottingham: City centre

 Tall office buildings line Maid Marian Way.
 The Georgian area around Oxford and Regent Streets is dominated by small professional firms.
 The Albert Hall faces the Gothic revival St Barnabas' Roman Catholic Cathedral by Pugin.
 Nottingham Castle and its grounds are located further south in the western third of the city.
 The central third descends from the university district in the north, past Nottingham Trent University's Gothic revival Arkwright Building.
 The university also owns many other buildings in this area.
-The Theatre Royal on Theatre Square, with its pillared façade, was built in 1865.
-King and Queen Streets are home to striking Victorian buildings designed by such architects as Alfred Waterhouse and Watson Fothergill.